humanoidsbv/team-awesome-dylan/README.md

 2. Refer to the console to view test outcomes

 To run Cypress tests:
-1. Type `npx cypress open` in the code editor console
+1. Type `cypress` in the code editor console
 2. A pop-up will prompt you with a list of tests
 3. Click the intended test to run
 4. A browser window will open and testing will commence